datapane/datapane/README.md

 # Joining the community

 Looking to get answers to questions or engage with us and the wider community?
-Join our [Slack](https://communityinviter.com/apps/datapane-public/datapane-community) and view our [GitHub Discussions](https://github.com/datapane/datapane/discussions) board.
+Check out our [GitHub Discussions](https://github.com/datapane/datapane/discussions) board.

 Submit requests, issues, and bug reports on this GitHub repo.